-Information concerning protections is provided to applicants and members at the time of application and at the time-of-service plan development.
-During enrollment, and when any updates are made, HHS also provides to members a Medicaid Members Handbook, which contains information regarding filing a complaint or grievance.
+Information concerning protections is provided to applicants and members at the time of application and at the time of service plan development.
+During enrollment, and when any updates are made, DHS also provides to members a Medicaid Members Handbook, which contains information regarding filing a complaint or grievance.
 MCO written member enrollment materials also contain information and procedures on how to report suspected abuse and neglect, including the phone numbers to call to report suspected abuse and neglect.

-In addition, information can also be found on HHS and MCO websites.
-The HHS website contains a "Report Abuse and Fraud" section, which describes how to report dependent adult child abuse.
-The same information is also available in written format in all of the local HHS offices, and members may also call Iowa Medicaid Member Services call center with any questions regarding filing a complaint or grievance.
+In addition, information can also be found on DHS and MCO websites.
+The DHS website contains a "Report Abuse and Fraud" section, which describes how to report dependent adult child abuse.
+The same information is also available in written format in the 99 local DHS offices, and members may also call the IME Member Services call center with any questions regarding filing a complaint or grievance.

-Finally, the case manager or community-based case manager is responsible for assessing a member's risk factors annually during the reevaluation process, as well as during the quality assurance interview process.
-The state has developed training to ensure that case managers and community-based case managers provide this information to members at a minimum on a yearly basis.
+Finally, the case manager, health home coordinator, or community-based case manager is responsible for assessing a member's risk factors annually during the reevaluation process, as well as during the quality assurance interview process and the annual IPES interview.
+DHS recognizes the need to provide training to members using on a more formal process.
+The state has developed training to ensure that case managers, health home coordinators, and community-based case managers provide this information to members at a minimum on a yearly basis.